wuic/wuic/README.md

 Release
 ====

 Our current release is the v0.3.0 !
+You can see the changelogs here : https://raw.github.com/gdrouet/wuic/master/changelog.txt

 You can integrate the library using this maven dependency :

 ```xml
      <dependency>